 Skaneateles WD Distribution System: Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of water quality.
 High turbidity can hinder the effectiveness of disinfectants.
-Our highest single turbidity
+Our highest single turbidity measurement for the year (0.98 NTU) occurred on 12/25/23.
+State regulations require that turbidity must always be below 5 NTU.
+The levels recorded were well below the acceptable range allowed and did not constitute a treatment technique violation.

-- -The level presented represents the $90^{th}$ percentile of the 20 sites tested.
+-The level presented represents the 90th percentile of the 20 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The $90^{th}$ percentile is equal to or greater than 90% of the Lead values detected at your water system.
-In this case, 20 samples were collected at your water system and the $90^{th}$ percentile value was the second highest value, 3.7 ug/L. The action level for Lead was not exceeded at any of the 20 sites tested. - -The level presented represents the 90th percentile of the 20 samples collected.
+The 90th percentile is equal to or greater than 90% of the Lead values detected at your water system.
+In this case, 20 samples were collected in your water system and the 90th percentile value was 3 ug/L. The action level for Lead was not exceeded at any of the 20 sites tested.

+-The level presented represents the 90th percentile of the 20 samples collected.
 The action level for copper was not exceeded at any of the 20 sites tested.